-Whether it is developing environmentally friendly automobiles or coming up with a vaccine to combat a virus, the need for scientists is swelling all over the world.
-Essentially, if you have a degree in biology or engineering, you are going to find work.
-It is only a matter of choosing where you want to be employed — would you rather stay in your hometown or do you wish to broaden your horizons?
+Whether it’s developing environmentally friendly automobiles or coming up with a vaccine to combat a virus, the need for scientists is swelling all over the world.
+Essentially, if you have a degree in biology or engineering, you’re going to find work.
+It’s only a matter of choosing where you want to be employed — would you rather stay in your hometown, or do you wish to broaden your horizons?

-We have compiled a breakdown of the top 20 countries with the best salaries for scientists, based on PayScale.
+We’ve compiled a breakdown of the top 25 countries with the best salaries for scientists, based on data from PayScale.
 Some of the results may surprise you, while some may not come as a shock at all.

 Despite its decline in recent years, Italy continues to attract the best and brightest, which could quite possibly be explained by the desire to live in such a beautiful European nation.
 But what makes Italy even more appealing is that there are employment opportunities scattered throughout the nation rather than a single city, which is common in many Western nations.